 Localized promotion: This is going to enable businesses to make profits with the localized promotion & creative stimulation of their clients in the nearby locations (or in the vicinity).
 You can make a lot of ideas turn into reality that’ll be specific to what your clients are normally doing around you and what kind of client you are searching for.
 Certainly, the tourism industry is going to benefit the most from it.

 Product Placements: In high-traffic areas like Sana Monica Boulevard or Time Square, brands tend to spend tonnes of dollars on marketing and marketing, however with Augmented Reality, the brands are offered a new mean to get in front of the potential users.
 Thus, it has become vital for the big brands to become a part of the reality experienced in the new virtual or augmented worlds or they are chances of them being replaced by the new or imaginary, innovative marketers.

 Plan Video Strategies with AR Technology: A number of enterprises have begun to use Instagram and Snapchat since the past few years and now with AR, they can go further and implement this technology into their current social media strategies.
 Like, they can add creative animations, filters, and interactions to everyday products and objects, as well as correlate to their brand values to enhance brand experiences.
 Thus, it goes without saying that AR can do wonders as it comes to taking the video strategies to an all-new level.

 Enable customers to view products in real-life settings: You can use your customers’ imagination to guide them as they experience the products offered by you virtually.
 Firms like IKEA and Lego have followed this route and has attained tremendous success.
-Both of the companies allow their users to scan a catalogue to view what the end product appears to like or how does it fit into your room.
+Both of the companies allow their users to scan a catalog to view what the end product appears to like or how does it fit into your room.
 The simplicity offered by AR studios makes it accessible to more number of creative minds, who may help the bridging the experience gap in e-commerce platforms.